Air Canada's Privacy Protection Policy

 Air Canada offers special discounts to infants and children.
 To assess your fare eligibility and ensure that your ticket is correctly processed we need to record the passenger's date of birth at the time of booking.
 At the airport, for verification, you are required to present personal identification with the date of birth of the passenger.
 If your travel includes a transfer from Air Canada to another airline your date of birth will also be transferred to that airline in order that you benefit from the discount.

 We offer a range of travel services to customers with special needs.
 We also do our best to make your travel with us as comfortable as possible.
 Should you require special assistance such as the use of a wheelchair, or should you have a medical condition requiring the supply of oxygen on board, we need to record this information in your travel booking.
 In certain situations an Air Canada doctor will need to contact your personal physician in order to ensure that all necessary precautions for your safety and enjoyment are taken.
 This information will be forwarded to the airport staff as well as to the flight crew.

 In certain airports we outsource the ground handling to another airline.
 When that is the case, we need to transfer the information to the handling airline.
 If your travel includes a transfer from Air Canada to another airline the requirement for special assistance may also be transferred so that the receiving airline can accommodate you as best as possible.

+You must request the service at time of booking by calling Air Canada Reservations.
 Because of the additional security precautions necessary to protect your child, bookings for unaccompanied minors (8-11 years old) cannot be made online at aircanada.com.

 Frequent Flyer Numbers